StudyFrenchSpanish

 5. Bengaluru Central University (Centre for Global Studies)

-The CGL offers a wide range of Korean programs, starting from beginner levels to advanced ones in Bangalore.
+The CGL offers a wide range of Korean programs in Bangalore, from beginner to advanced.

 • Certificate – I | Duration = 4 Months, Fees = ₹ 7,000 for Regular & ₹ 8,000 for Weekend.